-Effective Use of Equity Compensation with Low Burn Rate and Dilution è The total equity awards granted to all participants under our 2015 Omnibus Incentive Plan in each of 2019 and January 2020 represented between approximately 0.5% and 0.6% of our outstanding shares at the prior December 31.
+Effective Use of Equity Compensation with Low Burn Rate and Dilution The total equity awards granted to all participants under our 2015 Omnibus Incentive Plan in each of 2019 and January 2020 represented between approximately 0.5% and 0.6% of our outstanding shares at the prior December 31.
 The Company's dilution from outstanding awards was in the 10th percentile among all companies in the Benchmarking Peer Group (calculated as outstanding equity awards on December 31, 2019, as a percentage of weighted average total shares outstanding).
 Based on a "burn rate" methodology that uses the average of the total awards granted (after applying a multiple of 2.5 for RSUs versus options) and the weighted average number of shares outstanding during each of the last three completed years, our three-year average annual "burn rate" for 2017-2019 was approximately 1.2%.
-"Double trigger" is generally required for any benefits to be paid.
-Limited Change in Control è Equity awards may vest upon a change in control only if the Committee determines that the awards will not be assumed or replaced.
-Benefits е Cash severance does not exceed 2 times base salary plus bonus plus retirement plan accrual.
+Limited Change in Control Benefits Double trigger" is generally required for any benefits to be paid.
+Equity awards may vest upon a change in control only if the Committee determines that the awards will not be assumed or replaced.
+Cash severance does not exceed 2 times base salary plus bonus plus retirement plan accrual.
 There is no excise tax gross-up provision.
-Employment Agreements è None; we only provide the limited provisions referred to above that are effective after a change in control.
-"Clawback" Policy è Our "clawback" policy applies to cash incentive compensation as well as equity award compensation received by our NEOs and other executive officers.
-Compensation Consultant è The Compensation Consultant is retained by the Committee and performs no services for the Company, other than the consulting services to the Committee regarding executive compensation and non-employee director compensation.
-Compensation Risk Evaluation Annually, the Committee reviews an executive compensation risk evaluation designed to ensure compensation programs do not motivate excessive risk-taking and are not reasonably likely to have adverse effect on the Company.
-Our 2015 Omnibus Incentive Plan, approved by shareholders, and our 2020 Omnibus Incentive Plan, proposed for approval by shareholders at the 2020 meeting of shareholders, contain the following provisions: • No granting of stock options with an exercise price less than the fair market value of the Company's common stock on the date of grant; • No re-pricing (reduction in exercise price) of stock options and no exchange of underwater stock options for another award or for cash, without shareholder approval; Own the Land to Disc 2 No inclusion of reload provisions in any stock option grant; Omnibus Incentive Plan è No payment of dividends on performance-vested RSUs before they are vested; No payment of dividends on time-vested RSUs before they are vested (2020 Plan only); • No single trigger vesting of awards upon a change in control in which the awards are assumed or replaced; No recycling of shares withheld for tax purposes upon vesting; and No Committee discretion to accelerate vesting of awards, except under certain limited instances like death, disability and retirement.
+Employment Agreements ➤ None; we only provide the limited provisions referred to above that are effective after a change in control.
+"Clawback" Policy ➔ Our "clawback" policy applies to cash incentive compensation as well as equity award compensation received by our NEOs and other executive officers.
+Compensation Consultant → The Compensation Consultant is retained by the Committee and performs no services for the Company, other than the consulting services to the Committee regarding executive compensation and non-employee director compensation.
+Compensation Risk Evaluation Annually, the Committee reviews an executive compensation risk evaluation designed to ensure that our compensation programs do not motivate excessive risk-taking and are not reasonably ikely to have a material adverse effect on the Company.
+Our 2015 Omnibus Incentive Plan, approved by shareholders, and our 2020 Omnibus Incentive Plan, proposed for approval by shareholders at the 2020 meeting of shareholders, contain the following provisions: No granting of stock options with an exercise price less than the fair market value of the Company's common stock on the date of grant; No re-pricing (reduction in exercise price) of stock options and no exchange of underwater stock options for each back options and no exchange of underwater stock options.
+Omnibus Incentive stock options for another award or for cash, without shareholder approval; No inclusion of reload provisions in any stock option grant; Plan No payment of dividends on performance-vested RSUs before they are vested; No payment of dividends on time-vested RSUs before they are vested (2020 Plan only); No single trigger vesting of awards upon a change in control in which the awards are assumed or replaced; No recycling of shares withheld for tax purposes upon vesting; and No Committee discretion to accelerate vesting of awards, except under certain limited instances like death, disability and retirement.